-When a baby bird is trying to hatch, it will peck the shell until it cracks open and falls away, and then the bird is finally able to emerge.
+When a baby bird is trying to hatch, it will peck its shell until it cracks open and falls away, and then the bird is finally able to emerge.
 If some overly-ambitious helper comes along to crack the shell and “help” the baby, it will probably die.
-The pecking process actually strengthens the baby bird’s muscles and stimulates its brain and those skills are essential if it is to survive on its own.
+This pecking process actually strengthens the baby bird’s muscles and stimulates its brain, and those skills are essential if it is to survive on its own.

 Consider parenting our own children.
-Don’t we hear ourselves whine endlessly that so many young people don’t have the skills they need to be self-sustaining adults because their parents have lovingly and with the best of intentions done everything for them?
+Don’t we hear ourselves whine endlessly that so many young people don’t have the skills they need to be self-sustaining adults because their parents have lovingly and with the best of intentions done everything in the world possible to keep their children shielded from stress?
 Could it be true that over-parenting is the biggest problem facing young people today?

 You know you say it.
 I do too.

 We have a whole generation of young people who can’t say, “I screwed up and I’m sorry.”

 The truth is, everyone grows up to be just fine.
 Even helicopter moms raise kids who function perfectly well within society but, to be honest, I still have somewhat of a problem with those mamas.
 Their kids grow up to be good, tax-paying citizens but they still have to pass through my classroom on their way.
 As such, I get to know them before they learned to do one important thing: they can’t set right their own mistakes and they don’t really know how to fail with integrity.
 We have a whole generation of young people who can’t say, “I screwed up and I’m sorry.”
 At most, if we’re lucky, they muster a “My bad,” but that’s a far cry from carrying real, ownable blame or genuine, adult regret when they drop the proverbial ball.